Submissions

 Writing for The Kodai Chronicle

-A guide to writing for this new bi-monthly from the Western Ghats.
+A guide to writing for this dispatch from the Western Ghats.
 This document will introduce you to:

 Our Sections

-Environment and Wildlife: Flora and fauna native to the Palani Hills—stories about wildlife, and environmental concerns such as dwindling sholas and pollution.
+Environment and Wildlife: Flora and fauna native to the Western Ghats—stories about wildlife, and environmental concerns such as dwindling sholas and pollution.
 In addition to covering local concerns, we aim to build environmental journalism from a biodiversity hotspot as a pivotal part of what we do.

 Community: Profiles of and interviews with local/ regional personalities and places, as well as features on offbeat parts of town.
 Reportage, perspective, and commentary around ongoing concerns; stories from locals and former residents.

-Food: Local recipes and ingredients, recommendations for Kodai’s best dishes and where to get them, and the best of new restaurants, home cooks and takeaway services in the area.
-Also, matters of cultivation, both personal and commercial, and guidance for growers.
+Food: Local recipes and ingredients, and matters of cultivation, both personal and commercial, and guidance for growers.

-Culture: Books, art, film, and music connected to Kodai, through interviews, book extracts, reviews, essays and profiles.
-Also, elements of subculture related to Kodai and other mountains, through our featured essay, ‘Window Seat’.
+Culture: Books, art, film, and music connected to the mountains, through interviews, book extracts, reviews, essays and profiles.
+Also, elements of subculture related to the mountains.

 Terms & Conditions

-Articles typically run from 1000-1500 words, off a clear, assigned brief, following a discussion with our editorial team.
-We commission a few long-form pieces (3000 words plus).
+Articles typically run from 1200-1500 words, off a clear, assigned brief, following a discussion with our editorial team.
+We commission a few long-form pieces (2000 – 3000 words).
 We are open to short/ long pieces as is feasible and apt.
-We require 4-8 images (1 MB minimum high resolution) for each piece, and help to source them if you do not access to images.
+We plan for 4-8 images (1 MB minimum high resolution) for each piece, and source them if you do not access to images.

 Expect your article to be edited at several levels (initial structural edit, copy edit), as part of a collaborative process.